loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 As specified in @TypesAndValues these fragments are used to create values.
 #positive_compilation_scheme

+#pagebreak()
 === Negative fragment
 Once again as specified in @TypesAndValues these fragments are used to destroy values.
 #negative_compilation_scheme

 === Lambda Compilation <lambdaLifting>
+As can be seen in the compilation scheme for positive fragmets, lambdas are still in the language even in the the last step before compilation.

+A common tactic when compiling lambdas is to use a process such as lambda lifting #todo[source] or closure conversion